xvan/vb6-merge-driver/README.md

 * Keep the newest line

 ### Everything else:
-* Quotes are ignored when matching values, ie, the following conflict would resolve to **THEIR**.
+* Quotes are ignored when matching values, ie, the following conflict would resolve to **THEIRS**.

 ```